njritter/ak/README.md

 # Accumulated Knowledge

-Accumulated Knowledge is a tool to help you tell a story using text and pictures with the help of gAI.
+Accumulated Knowledge (AK) is a tool to help you tell a story using text and pictures with the help of gAI.

 Quick Start (Docker):
 - Run an Elasticsearch instance with (give it 30 seconds to start before next step):